marxin/texi2rst-generated/sphinx/gccint/testsuites/ada-language-testsuites.rst

   $ make check-ada CHAPTERS="c3 c9"

 The tests are organized by directory, each directory corresponding to a chapter of the Ada Reference Manual.
-So for example, c9 corresponds to chapter 9, which deals with tasking features of the language.
+So for example, :samp:`c9` corresponds to chapter 9, which deals with tasking features of the language.

-The tests are run using two :command:`sh` scripts: run_acats and run_all.sh.
-To run the tests using a simulator or a cross target, see the small customization section at the top of run_all.sh.
+The tests are run using two :command:`sh` scripts: :samp:`run_acats` and :samp:`run_all.sh`.
+To run the tests using a simulator or a cross target, see the small customization section at the top of :samp:`run_all.sh`.

 These tests are run using the build tree: they can be run without doing a ``make install``.